-The Company develops comprehensive embedded computing solutions and services that allow customers to create, link and manage pervasive networks of embedded servers, computers and devices.
-Sample customers and markets include: vendors of industrial and building automation and security and surveillance applications; OEM products; telecom/datacom providers; financial institutions; software developers and application service providers; and medical device and consumer electronic manufacturers.
-The Company's products and services help bring new Internet-enabled devices and their applications to market in a timely fashion.
-The Company has commercialized product and service offerings that support Intel Corporation, Motorola, Inc. and Hitachi America, Ltd. based processors and Linux based operating systems and Microsoft Corporation based operating systems, including Windows CE and Embedded Windows NT.
+The Company develops comprehensive embedded computing solutions and services that allow customers to create, network and manage pervasive networks of specialized intelligent devices.
+Sample customers and markets include: vendors of industrial and building automation and security and surveillance applications; telecom/datacom providers; financial institutions; software developers and application service providers; medical device and consumer electronic manufacturers and other original equipment manufacturers.
+The Company's products and services help bring new Internet-enabled specialized intelligent devices and their applications to market in a timely fashion.
+The Company has commercialized product and service offerings that support processors from Intel Corporation, Motorola, Inc. and Hitachi America, Ltd. and Linux-based operating systems as well as Microsoft Corporation operating systems, including Windows CE, .NET and Embedded Windows NT.

-Internet-enabled computing devices are an emerging class of products with sophisticated processing power that are designed for specific computing and communications applications, leveraging the use of wireline and wireless Internet/intranet networks.
+Specialized intelligent devices are an emerging class of products with sophisticated processing power that are designed for specific computing and communications applications, leveraging the use of wireline and wireless Internet/intranet networks.
 Embedded computers (information appliances) are electronic systems technically similar to general-purpose computers, but developed and deployed for use in single applications.
-Intrinsyc not only develops embedded computers for customers, but also networks them to one another, the Internet and enterprise computing systems.
-Compared to traditional PC-based computers, these new computing devices are often less expensive and more adaptable in terms of their size, weight and shape, while still providing sophisticated computing and Internet based communications capabilities, through wired or wireless telecommunications systems.
-They are being developed in response to the growing use of the Internet as a medium for communicating and transacting business and to meet the demands of businesses and consumers for smaller and more mobile computing devices.
+Intrinsyc not only develops specialized embedded computers for customers, but also networks them to one another, the Internet and enterprise computing systems as well as providing provisioning and management software to service providers.
+Compared to traditional PC-based computers, these new specialized intelligent devices are often less expensive and more adaptable in terms of their size, weight and shape, while still providing sophisticated computing and Internet based communications capabilities, through wired or wireless telecommunications systems.
+Embedded computers are being developed in response to the growing use of the Internet as a medium for communicating and transacting business, and to meet the demands of businesses and consumers for smaller and more mobile computing devices.

-Many of the Company's products and services were initially developed for the industrial automation market, where there is a requirement for robust and sophisticated communications.
-As many of the other Internet-enabled computing device market segments which are now developing have similar needs to the industrial automation market, the Company's target market has expanded to include building automation, consumer electronics, telecom/datacom, medical devices and software tool developers.
+Many of the Company's products and services were initially developed for the industrial automation market which requires robust and sophisticated communications.
+Since many of the other Internet-enabled computing device market segments which are now developing have similar needs to the industrial automation market, the Company's target market has expanded to include building automation, consumer electronics, telecom/datacom, medical devices and software tool developers.

-The shift towards single purpose, or embedded computing, the maturation of the Internet as an everyday tool of business, the convergence of disparate technology worlds and constant technology evolution are all factors which drive the market demand for embedded and Internet technologies, products and solutions.
+The shift towards special purpose intelligent devices, the maturation of the Internet as an everyday tool of business, decreasing cost of 32-bit processors and memory, the convergence of disparate technology worlds and constant technology evolution are all factors which drive the market demand for embedded and Internet technologies, products and solutions.